nm3224/ads-fall2023-project2-group2/README.md

 + **Project summary**: In this project we will be doing several deep analysis in the datasets of FEMA in order to investigate and analyze trends into aspects of the magnitude of grants awarded and incidents most prevalent within different zip codes and states.
 Additionally, we will analyze the differences between renters and ownsers with respect to the approved amounts.
 The goal of this app is to provide the user with a deeper dive into the trends of assistance provided to different groups and regions of the country.

 + **Contribution statement**:
-	+ Yichuan created the UI, created server, rewriting code to shinnyApp's format
+	+ Yichuan created the UI, created server, rewriting code to shinnyApp's format,
-	+ Yucheng made the heat maps, cleanned and combined the dataset of diaster and housing together,
+	+ Yucheng made the heat maps, cleanned and combined the dataset of diaster and housing, committed files on github,
 	+ Julia kicked off EDA to determine the goal for the user and plots to create and created a couple plots,
 	+ Arnulfo, Noreen, and Jingxuan created plots, and Noreen assisted with the Github repo.